pedropiin/my-language-cpp/README.md

 # my-language.cpp

 Simple and hobby programming language.
+Still in progress.
-Still being made to study low level programming, language design and concepts such as parsing, abstract syntax trees, code generation and etc.
+Made as a tool to study low level programming, language design and concepts such as parsing, abstract syntax trees, code generation and etc.